22/11/09

 Departure from the agency in Vicuña, transfert to the Observatory aboard our minivan (about 30 minutes);

-2. Welcome to the guests, sight of the stunning sunset landscape, with the great scientific observatories visible in the far (1st Tour only);
+2. Welcome to the guests, sight of the stunning sunset landscape, with the great scientific observatories visible in the far ;

 3. Unaided eye sight of the sky: constellations, Milky Way, Magellanic Clouds, etc...